aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 If a turtle doesn’t have a shell, is it naked or homeless?
+> 🥠 He who laughs at himself never runs out of things to laugh at.

-Last update: Wed Sep 18 05:08:03 2024
+Last update: Thu Sep 19 05:08:36 2024

 ### Let's play! 🎮